Compensation and Talent Management Committee Charter

 Incentive Compensation, Equity Grants, and Benefit Plans

-- Annually establish corporate financial goals and the level of performance that must be achieved for each goal at threshold, target, and maximum payout levels pursuant to the Company’s STIP and Management Incentive Plan (“MIP”) for participants below Senior Officer, certify attainment of such performance goals following completion of the applicable performance period and approve payouts in the aggregate.
+- Annually establish corporate goals (financial and non-financial) and the level of performance that must be achieved for each goal at threshold, target, and maximum payout levels pursuant to the Company’s STIP for participants below Senior Officer, certify the level of attainment of such performance goals following completion of the applicable performance period and approve payouts in the aggregate.
 Review plan metrics and payouts for all other incentive plans in the aggregate.

 - Approve the grant of stock, stock options, restricted stock (units), other stock-based awards (such as performance shares (units)), and cash-denominated performance awards pursuant to the Company’s EIP, and the terms thereof, including: